noseka1/openshift-auto-upi/README.md

 * Support joining additional worker nodes after the cluster has been bootstrapped
 * Container registry mirror, disconnected install (?)
 * Shut down the bootstrap node and complete the installation process (?)
+* Critical: do not run openshift-install create ignition-configs the second time, it will regenerate TLS certs causing the new nodes not be able to join a cluster created using the old certs
+* Don't restart the bootstrap node after the bootstrap is complete

 ## Futher Notes